-- "Large Capacity Storage: HDD320GB"

-(Note: This indicates the TOE equips HD-11)

-- Option name: "Data Security Kit (E)" and "FAX System 10"

-- Each version of System, Panel, and FAX
+- Option name: "Data Security Kit (E)" and "FAX System 12" - Each version of System, Panel, and FAX

 3. Security Policy

 This chapter describes security function policies and organizational security policies that the TOE adopts to counter threats.

 The TOE provides the basic functions of the MFP such as copy function, scan to send function, print function, FAX function, and box function, and has functions to store user document data in the HDD inside the TOE and to communicate with user clients and various servers via network.